yuling0113/Five-in-a-row/README.md

 ## Main

-The GomokuGame class based on tk.Tk allows GomokuGame to create and manage the GUI for the game.
+The GomokuGame class based on Tkinter allows GomokuGame to create and manage the GUI for the game.

     class GomokuGame(tk.Tk):
        def ...